HaiziIzzudin/ffmpeg-parallel/README.md

     ```
 - If you going to use Windows, please install PowerShell version 6 or above.

+## IMPORTANT NOTE
+This script has been tailored to my machine.
+That's why I provide in script mode, not executable mode.
+Since this script is editable and open source, go ahead and change some of the parameters inside the script to match what's spec on your machine.

+Some of the parameters that you can change is:
+  - CPU Affinity allocation
+  - Filename addition and extensions
+  - LINUX ONLY: Terminal name (my script is written for Konsole, which is KDE desktop environment command prompt)

+Hopefully the next update I can eliminate some of the problem above.

 ## DOWNLOAD AND RUN SCRIPT
 ### Windows
 You MUST and HAVE to run this command inside powershell version 6 and above.
 The one shipped with Windows is version 5.
 Do get the latest PowerShell by invoking `winget install microsoft.powershell`, OR if you don't have winget, [download here](https://learn.microsoft.com/en-gb/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi).